 The AW159 Lynx Wildcat is an advanced multi-role, maritime and utility aircraft produced by AgustaWestland for the UK Ministry of Defence (MoD).
 Based on the Lynx family of helicopters, the AW159 Wildcat will replace the Lynx fleet in the British Army and Royal Navy.

 The Super Lynx 300 ASW/ASuW helicopter is a multi-role naval helicopter produced by AgustaWestland.
-It is a successor to the combat proven Lynx helicopter already deployed by 15 nations across the globe.
+It is a successor to the combat-proven Lynx helicopter already deployed by 15 nations worldwide.

 The Super Lynx 300 is designed to operate day or night from small-sized warships in all weather conditions.
-The onboard mission equipment such as 360° multi mode surveillance radar, electro-optical surveillance system and active dipping sonar ensure the autonomous detection and pursuit of surface and submerged targets.
+The onboard mission equipment such as a 360° multi-mode surveillance radar, electro-optical surveillance system and active dipping sonar ensure the autonomous detection and pursuit of surface and submerged targets.

-The Super Lynx 300 is armed with torpedoes and depth charges to attack submarines, while pintle mounted 12.7/7.62mm machine guns, anti-ship missiles and rockets ensure the engagement of potential surface threats.
-The helicopter has a maximum range of 564km and maximum endurance of three hours.
+The Super Lynx 300 is armed with torpedoes and depth charges to attack submarines while pintle-mounted 12.7/7.62mm machine guns, anti-ship missiles and rockets ensure the engagement of potential surface threats.
+The helicopter has a maximum range of 564km and a maximum endurance of three hours.

 The S-70B SEAHAWK is an ASW/ASuW helicopter developed by Sikorsky Aircraft Corporation.
-The helicopter is capable of operating from frigates, destroyers, corvettes as well as other warships, and its variants are widely operated across the world.
+The helicopter is capable of operating from frigates, destroyers, corvettes and other warships, and its variants are widely operated across the world.